shoonia/gatsby-plugin-no-javascript-utils/README.md

 ### Custom filters

-You can use a custom filter for removing a specific elements.
+You can use a custom filters for removing a specific elements.

 ```
 filterHeadComponents?: (node: any, index: number, arr: any[]) => boolean (default: undefined)